SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20151207.md

   - SunPy could join this - means can accept money (donations, grants)
   - could also set up a non-profit on our own.
 Probably would use an attorney for this.
 Might be expensive.
 This would avoid Numfocus overhead, but not clear which is the better approach.
   - need pluses and minuses of Numfocus.
 Not clear at the moment.
-  - Numfocus overhead e.g. if AstroPy recieved $10,000, 7% goes to Numfocus + some base charge.
+  - Numfocus overhead e.g. if AstroPy received $10,000, 7% goes to Numfocus + some base charge.
 Total approximately 10%.
 Rate goes down as the amount donated increases.
 For $1M, it would be around 5%.
 Might be room to negotiate amounts.
   - Numfocus seems easier overall.
   - Copyright issues
   - **Stuart** offers to open a dialogue with Numfocus.